jgullickson/taskflow-projects/README.md

 # taskflow-projects

-Library of gamified cogntive-training tasks used for clincal trials.
+Library of gamified cogntive-training tasks used for research.